I Prefer The Spelling Pewk

 Back.
 It gets better.
 There’s a science teacher up in the thumb of Michigan that claimed he spotted the first wolverine in the wild since the early 1800s, that was 2004, tracked it, and he wrote a book about it!
 There was someone else speaking behind her in the room where she sat on Fifth Avenue in New York City, where the two lions are named Patience and Fortitude.

 He’s a Wolverine too, she said, referring to the guy in on the story now in the background, the College connection.

 She continued.
-The teacher’s name is Jeff Ford, the book The Lone Wolverine and he spotted the Wolverine in this kind of bog called the Minden City Swamp he set up a camera and after 371 days he got a picture of the animal.
+The teacher’s name is Jeff Ford, the book The Lone Wolverine and he spotted the Wolverine in this kind of bog called the Minden City Swamp.
+He set up a camera and after 371 days he got a picture of the animal.
 Wow.
 It took him over a year to get a picture.
 He worked so hard at tracking the animal he developed a heart condition but he got the picture and continued to track the animal until it was found dead in 2010.
 Obsession.
-The Department of Natural Resources determined the wolverine (a she wolverine) died of natural causes, probably a heart attack.
+The Department of Natural Resources determined the wolverine (a she wolverine by the way) died of natural causes, probably a heart attack.

 What was the war over Toledo?
-I had her attention.
+I asked.

 Hold on, she said.
 Back.
 Also called the Michigan-Ohio War, 1835-1836.
 They were arguing over a strip of land between Michigan and Ohio when Michigan was about to become a State.
 There was one battle where the two state militias lined up on opposite sides of the Maumee River and somebody fired up into the air, there was a compromise and Michigan ceded the Toledo strip of land to Ohio.
 Michigan got most of the Upper Peninsula.
 Michigan thought it was a bad deal until copper and iron were discovered up there.

-Ha, I think we all live in the state of curiosity, said the reference librarian.
-Thank you for calling.
+Charming, said the reference librarian.
+Thank for you calling.
+Always willing to help and thank you for the introduction to these glorious subjects.
 Anything else I can do for you?